martinrotter/rssguard/README.md

-# RSS Guard is looking for new leading developer/maintainer.
-I've changed my workflow and I do not use any RSS reader anymore!
-Anyone interested may obtain push rights and continue in project development.
-Contact me in such case.
+# RSS Guard is back and right now, I will work on stabilizing its functionality and removing bugs, some sort of maintenance mode.

 RSS Guard